adriangs1996/wintry/README.md

 inspired in FastAPI, it actually uses it whenever it can.
 But it add a bunch of 😎'cool'🆒 stuff on top.

-Let me tell you a story, that would give an idea from where this project come from.

 ## Inspirations
 ---------------